Ripper Wealth

 Budget 2026-27: CGT, Negative Gearing and Trust Changes

-Three major tax changes affecting Australian investors were announced in the Federal Budget on 12 May 2026.
+Four major tax changes were announced in the Federal Budget on 12 May 2026: CGT replaced, negative gearing restricted, trust minimum tax, and new worker tax cuts.
 Here is exactly what changed, who is affected, and what actions to consider.

 Quick Summary

-2.Negative Gearing Restricted (from 1 Jul 2027): Established properties bought after 12 May 2026 can only offset losses against rental income (not wages).
-New builds exempt.
+2.Negative Gearing Restricted (from 1 Jul 2027): Established properties bought after 12 May 2026 can only offset losses against rental income, not wages.
+New builds are exempt.

 3.Trust Minimum Tax (from 1 Jul 2028): Discretionary trust distributions taxed at minimum 30%.
-3 years of rollover relief to restructure.
+Three years of rollover relief to restructure.

 1. Capital Gains Tax: The 50% Discount Is Being Replaced